 6. Harvesting and Post-Harvest Handling

-Spinach is ready for harvest 4–6 weeks after planting, depending on the variety.
+Spinach is usually ready for harvest 4–6 weeks after planting, depending on the variety.
+At this stage, the leaves are tender and full of nutrients, making them ideal for both markets and home consumption.

 Harvesting Tips: